-UNITED STATES D SOUTHERN DISTR ISTRICT COUR CICT OF NEW YO
+UNITED STATES DISTRICT COURT SOUTHERN DISTRICT OF NEW YORK

-- x
+x

+RULE 502(d) ORDER

 :

+:

-: RULE 502(d) ORDER
+:

-- x
+Х

-ANDREW J. PECK, United States Ma gistrate Judge: ·
+ANDREW J. PECK, United States Magistrate Judge:

-1. The production of J orivileged or work- -product protected do cume RULE 502(d) ORDER nts, electronically stored information vaiver of the privilege or protection from

-("ESI") or information n, whether inadver tent or otherwise, is r ot a v vaiver of the privilege or protection from

-is Order shall be interpreted to provide the

-maximum protection allowed by Federal Rule of Evidence 50 2(d).
+1. The production of privileged or work-product protected documents, electronically stored information ("ESI") or information, whether inadvertent or otherwise, is not a waiver of the privilege or protection from discovery in this case or in any other federal or state proceeding.
+This Order shall be interpreted to provide the maximum protection allowed by Federal Rule of Evidence 502(d).

-2. Nothing contained herein is intended to or shall serve to li nit a p party's right to conduct a review of

-documents, ESI or inf formation (includi ng metadata) for relev ance, responsiveness and/or segregation of

-privileged and/or prot ected information before production.
+2. Nothing contained herein is intended to or shall serve to limit a party's right to conduct a review of documents, ESI or information (including metadata) for relevance, responsiveness and/or segregation of privileged and/or protected information before production.

 SO ORDERED.

-Dated: New York, New Yo rk
+Dated: New York, New York

 [DATE]

-Andrew J. Pecl United States Magistrate Judge
+Andrew J. Peck United States Magistrate Judge

 Copies by ECF to: All Counsel

-Iudge

-APPENDIX F

-Federal Rule 502-State Law Analogues
+Judge

+APPENDIX F: FEDERAL RULE 502-STATE LAW ANALOGUES

 Federal Rule 502 applies to disclosures in federal proceedings and to federal offices and agencies.
-The Rule addresses waiver in connection with such disclosures in the initial federal proceeding and in subsequent federal and state proceedings.
+The rule addresses waiver in connection with such disclosures in the initial federal proceeding and in subsequent federal and state proceedings.
 Rule 502 also contains a provision concerning waiver in a federal court with respect to a production in a prior state proceeding.

-However, the applicable state's privilege, work product and waiver law govern disclosures made solely in a state proceeding and may govern disclosures made initially in a state proceeding, if the applicable state law affords more protection than federal law.
-Traditionally, different states have employed different tests to determine whether the attorney-client privilege or the work product doctrine has been waived.
+However, the applicable state's privilege, work product, and waiver law govern disclosures made solely in a state proceeding and may govern disclosures made initially in a state proceeding, if the applicable state law affords more protection than federal law.
+Traditionally, different states have employed different tests to determine whether the attorney-client privilege or the work-product doctrine has been waived.

 Since Federal Rule 502 was enacted in September 2008, a number of states have adopted versions of Federal Rule 502.
-For example, Arizona, Illinois, Indiana, Iowa, Kansas, Vermont, Virginia, and Washington have enacted rules or statutes that contain most of the provisions of Federal Rule 502, namely 502 (a), (b), (d), (e) and (g).
-The Arizona, Illinois, Kansas, Vermont, and Washington enactments also contain provisions concerning disclosures made in federal proceedings or another state's proceedings, which are analogues to Federal Rule 502(c).
-Wisconsin's statute contains analogues to Rule 502(a) and (b).
-Maryland's Rule predated Federal Rule 502 but has provisions that are analogous to Rule 502 (b), (d) and (e).
+For example, Arizona, Alabama, Delaware, Illinois, Indiana, Iowa, Kansas, Vermont, Virginia, Washington, and West Virginia have enacted rules or statutes that contain most of the provisions of Federal Rule 502, namely 502(a), (b), (d), (e), and (g).149